redhat-appstudio/managed-gitops/appstudio-shared/README.md

 #### Update SetupWithManager within the controller

-After generating the controller, ensure you update the `SetupWithManager` function within the controller to reference the resource.
+After generating each controller, ensure you update the `SetupWithManager` function within the controller to reference the resource.
+See examples below for details.

-#### Finally, add the scheme to your operator's `main.go`:
+#### Remember to add the scheme to your operator's `main.go`:
 ```go
 import (
     // (...)